pcsagan/venv-script/README.md

 ## Examples

+The examples below show how to invoke the script, as well as how to do the equivalent work on the command line.

+### Using the source command

 `source venv.sh`
 ```
 python -m venv venv
 source venv/scripts/activate
 pip install -r requirements.txt
 ```

 `source venv.sh -n "testing" -d`
 ```